 This document presents an overview of the cluster policy in Canada.
-Given the importance to contextualise the analysis of cluster policies (and related), a comprehensive outlook of the country in socioeconomic terms can be consulted in the OECD Economic Survey report for Canada from March 2021 and the more recent Snapshot from June 2022.
+Given the importance to contextualise the analysis of cluster policies (and related), a comprehensive outlook of the country in socioeconomic terms can be consulted in the OECD Economic Survey report for Canada from March 2023.
 The Economic Survey presents the major challenges faced by the country, evaluates the short-term outlook, and makes specific policy recommendations.

 The COVID-19 pandemic caused an unprecedented economic shock to the Canadian and global economy.
 In the face of a global pandemic, the Canadian recovery plan was guided by a report from the Industry Strategy Council named "Restart, recover, and reimagine prosperity for all Canadians - An ambitious growth plan for building a digital, sustainable and innovative economy".
 The report presented a comprehensive industrial strategy and assigned clusters an explicit role in the economic recovery from the pandemic.
-In turn, Canada's clusters rose to the challenge of COVID-19 by supporting 82 projects (as of October 2022) to keep Canadians safe and help the Canadian economy recover.
+In turn, Canada's clusters rose to the challenge of COVID-19 by supporting 82 projects to support the country's efforts to contain the pandemic and help the Canadian economy recover.

 The ongoing Russian military aggression against Ukraine and the ensuing international market disruptions reaffirm the importance of cluster development in order to strengthen Canada's economic resilience.
 At the same time, the crisis presents opportunities for Canada's raw materials and energy sectors as European countries are looking to replace their imports from Russia.
+A recent ECCP input paper looks at collaboration opportunities between the European Union's and Canada's cluster landscapes.